Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 3. Upon successful submission of the initial report a countdown calendar is initiated in IRIS.
 The operator or licensee has 90 days to complete the subsequent detailed incident report without penalty.

-The operator or licensee of a well, facility, pipeline or flowline must submit a detailed incident report within 90 days of the initial incident notification to avoid penalty.
+The operator or licensee of a well, facility, pipeline or flowline must provide updated detailed incident information within 90 days of the initial incident notification to avoid penalty.
+If required as per Directive PNG014 a written report must also be provided within 90 days of the initial incident notification.

 1. Refer to Directive PNG014 to ensure you have the required information and documentation available.